Inedo/inedo-docs/Content/proget/sca/policies.md

 ProGet uses *metadata providers* to periodically query public repositories.
 These providers are disabled by default and can be enabled under Admin > OSS Metadata Caching.

 When enabled, ProGet will also maintain a cache of metadata from the repository.
-You can see recent items in the cache under each provider, which can help provide an insight of usage and query volume.
+You can see recent items in the cache under each provider, which can help provide an insight into usage and query volume.

 ### Compliance Analyzer Metadata Queries

-Most of metadata queries will occur during the nightly [Compliance Analyzer Scheduled Job](/docs/proget/administration/service#scheduled-jobs), which is responsible for checking packages in feeds and builds for compliance with the [Policy Rules](#compliance-rules) you've defined.
+Most metadata queries will occur during the nightly [Compliance Analyzer Scheduled Job](/docs/proget/administration/service#scheduled-jobs), which is responsible for checking packages in feeds and builds for compliance with the [Policy Rules](#compliance-rules) you've defined.

 #### Feed Packages

-For packages in feeds, ProGet will only query a metadata provider if the package originated from connector that shares a URL with the provider.
+For packages in feeds, ProGet will only query a metadata provider if the package originated from a connector that shares a URL with the provider.
 This means that if you manually downloaded a package file from NuGet.org, and then manually uploaded it to a feed, then ProGet will not query for updated metadata.

 Once metadata has been retrieved from a provider, ProGet will update the package's deprecated, unlisted, and outdated status.
 This may trigger behavior changes in clients like Visual Studio or `npm` that consume these packages, or cause packages to become Noncompliant or Warn.

 ProGet also uses the package's last download date to determine how often to query the metadata provider.
-For packages downloaded within the past 7 days, the provide will be queried at most daily.
-Packages downloaded with 30 days will be queried no more than once a week, and all other packages are queried every fifteen days.
+For packages downloaded within the past 7 days, the provider will be queried at most daily.
+Packages downloaded within 30 days will be queried no more than once a week, and all other packages are queried every fifteen days.

 #### Build Packages